DyutideeptaB/Cognition_Bytes_by_Dyutideepta/_posts/2025-09-15-quantum-leap.md

 their interaction defines the problem statement.

 A photonic Ising machine is a quantum-inspired hardware that solves the Ising problem by starting from a random high-energy state and settling towards the lowest energy state.
 The Quanfluence photonic Ising machine does exactly that.
 I had seen the
-Quanfluence Ising machine at the [QIB 2025](https://quantumindiabengaluru.com/).
+Quanfluence Ising machine at the [Quantum India Bangalore Summit 2025](https://quantumindiabengaluru.com/).
 ![Micro chip product](/assets/images/V2_1.jpg "Quanfluence Micro Chip")

 In the lab, I got to see their development flow.
 There is an **FPGA system** which is hooked up to an **optical system with custom circuits** built at Quanfluence lab.
 I could clearly trace the path of the gain dissipative loop inside the hardware box.